Bilton-in-Ainsty: Governance

+The village is part of the Wetherby and Easingwold Parliamentary constituency.

+On 1 April 1937 the parish of Bickerton was merged with Bilton, on 1 June 1956, the merged parish was renamed to "Bilton in Ainsty", on 26 October 1988 the parish was renamed to "Bilton in Ainsty with Bickerton".
+In 1931 the parish of Bilton (prior to the merge) had a population of 217.

-The village is part of the Selby & Ainsty Parliamentary constituency.
-It is also part of the Marston Moor ward of Harrogate Borough Council and of the Ainsty Electoral District of North Yorkshire County Council.
-The Parish Council has seven members.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Heritage

 Historic buildings

-St Helen's Parish Church is a Grade I listed building.
+St Helen's Church is a Grade I listed building.
 Standing at the crossroads with the main road, it was built in the Norman style in 1166.
 It was associated with the Syningthwaite Cistercian nunnery founded about the same time and dissolved in 1535.
 The church underwent restoration around 1870 under the direction of George Gilbert Scott.
 It contains two medieval sheela na gig figurative carvings, as well as a carving of a mermaid pulling her tresses, several corbels, a cross from the Anglo-Saxon period, and other carved fragments.

 Bilton Hall became a Grade II listed building in 1966, cited as a "small country house.
 Early-mid C18 with extensions and alterations c.
 1865."
 Also listed Grade II at that time was a private house known as Bilton Brow.
 It has a style similar to the additions to Bilton Hall.

 One building converted to residential use is an 1845 Wesleyan chapel and Sunday school.
 The village school, likewise Grade II listed and converted to residential use, was founded by Hall Plumer in 1801, closed in 1928, and then served as a village hall until 1973.